transcom/mymove-docs/docs/backend/guides/open-telemetry.md

 #### HTTP handler

-Similar to the otelmux library the [otelhttp library](https://github.com/trussworks/otelhttp) is designed to wrap HTTP handler functions.
-It has built in events (read & write) to report the request size, response size, and duration of the http request.
-It is more configurable than the otelmux middleware allowing you to filter out certain routes and other controls.
+Similar to the otelmux library the [Open Telemetry HTTP library](https://github.com/trussworks/otelhttp) is designed to wrap HTTP handler functions.
+It has built in events (read & write) to report the request size, response size, and duration of the HTTP request.
+It is more configurable than the `otelmux` middleware allowing you to filter out certain routes and other controls.

 ```golang
 otelhttp.NewHandler(router, "server-tls", []otelHTTP.Option{otelHTTP.ReadEvents, otelHTTP.WriteEvents})